Texturants and texturizer solutions

 At Ingredion, we combine our 100+ years of texturizer know-how with our passion for food science and broadest portfolio of texturizing solutions to help manufacturers achieve their formulation needs and make their brands stand out.
 Our texture and sensory experts collaborate with you to uncover solutions to your latest texture challenges and accelerate your speed to market.

-We use groundbreaking research to boldly innovate sustainable ingredients and processes, and we welcome you into our global Idea Labs innovation centers to discover which of our texturizer solutions best meet the mouthfeel, visual and labeling needs of your applications and your consumers’ evolving preferences.
+We use groundbreaking research to boldly innovate sustainable ingredients and processes inclusive of our proprietary TEXICON® methodology to improve consumer liking.
+We welcome you into our global Idea Labs innovation centers to discover which of our texturizer solutions best meet the mouthfeel, visual and labeling needs of your applications and your consumers’ evolving preferences.
 Continued progress in its expansion provides manufacturers with a consistent, reliable supply with traceability and sustainable business practices that are second to none.

 Look to Ingredion for the right chewy, crunchy, creamy or functional build-back texturizer solution to help achieve your business success.